Jordan Williams-Lambert: New Orleans Saints

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Williams-Lambert signed with the Saskatchewan Roughriders in time for the 2018 season.
 He played in 16 games for the Riders catching 62 passes for 764 yards with 4 touchdowns.
 On December 21, 2018, the Riders allowed Williams-Lambert to work out for NFL teams.

 Chicago Bears

 On January 18, 2019, Williams-Lambert signed a reserve/future contract with the Chicago Bears.
 He was waived on August 31, 2019.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

-On September 4, 2019, Williams-Lambert was added back to the roster of the Saskatchewan Roughriders.
+On September 4, 2019, Williams-Lambert was added back to the roster of the Roughriders.
 As part of his Memorandum of Agreement with the Riders, the CFL and the CFLPA in the event he was released by the Bears his right would automatically transfer back to the Riders.
 On September 10, 2019 Williams-Lambert and the Riders officially agreed on a contract extension, keeping him with the club through the 2020 season.
 He signed a one-year contract extension with the team on January 20, 2021.
 However, he played in only four games where he had 14 catches for 152 yards.
 He became a free agent upon the expiry of his contract on February 8, 2022.